-Entrance of Sofitel Singapore Sentosa Resort & Spa
+Hotel Review: Sofitel Singapore Sentosa Resort & Spa (Prestige Suite) - April 2019

 Sofitel Singapore Sentosa Resort & Spa has always been one of our favourite hotels in Singapore, with its location providing a feeling of privacy and tranquillity.
 This was not our first stay here, which says something about this hotel.
 We managed to get a night’s stay at the Prestige Suite, which equates to 64sqm of luxury.
 Check out our review below!

-The service we received throughout our stay was fantastic, as we encountered friendly faces who were only too happy to offer us assistance.
+The service we received throughout our stay was fantastic, as we encountered friendly faces who were only too happy to assist us.

-At check-in, as we arrived too early, at 1pm, the suite was not ready yet.
+At check-in, as we arrived too early, at 1 pm, the suite was not ready yet.
 Nevertheless, the concierge informed us he will contact us once the suite is ready, and that we should go enjoy the hotel facilities first.
-Although the official check-in time was 3pm, the concierge called me at 2.10pm to inform the suite was ready, and that our luggage was already on its way there.
+Although the official check-in time was 3 pm, the concierge called me at 2.10 pm to inform me the suite was ready, and that our luggage was already on its way there.

 Sofitel Singapore Sentosa Resort & Spa’s facilities are top-notch, to say the least.
 The entire complex is huge, and that translates into large spaces of gardens and greenery.
 Guests walk around the resort feeling like they are in the middle of nowhere, and the resort is really paradise.